 For those unfamiliar with blogs, the bit you are reading now is not called a page but a post.
 All posts are at the front of the website and are chunks of information added as and when I wish to say something new.
 In the header, they are listed under Home.
 All other headers are pages and are the meat of the website and more akin to an e-book.
-These pages are permanent (although they can be edited by me) whereas posts are temporary storage for information which may be added to the pages and is open for readers comments.
+These pages are permanent (although they can be edited by me) whereas posts are temporary storage for information which may be added to the pages and are open for readers’ comments.

 So what’s it all about…

 Some forty years ago I made an extraordinary discovery – certain ancient sites in the area around my home town of Guildford were arranged within the landscape in a seemingly intentional pattern.
 Some sites fall upon bearings of ten degrees from a common point and are aligned at regular distances from that point.
 This regular distance also occurs along other alignments within the area.
 On one alignment I calculated a high point where I suspected a site may have existed and consequently discovered an unrecorded barrow at precisely that point – later confirmed by the County Archaeologist.

 The following pages are the result of many years of intermittent research into the alignment of ancient sites across the landscape, popularly known as ley lines.
 Originally ley lines were defined as the physical alignments of ancient sites but in recent years they have become to be thought of as lines of ‘earth energy’ detectable by dowsing.
 This is outside my area of interest and I no longer think of or refer to alignments in this work as ley lines.